Log In

 Text Size

-At 7:30 pm Wednesday, July 2, the Legislative Council is expected to review a request by Chief of Police David Kullgren to grant him the authority to require permits for large gatherings or parades organized in the town and to charge organizer for the overtime of the police.
+At 7:30 pm Wednesday, July 2, the Legislative Council is expected to review a request to grant the Police Department the authority to require permits for large gatherings or parades organized in the town and to charge organizer for the overtime of the police.
 The review may or may not lead to a referral to the council's Ordinance Subcommittee.
-A public hearing will not be held on that date - the council must notice any hearing 10 days before the date of the hearing.
+A public hearing will not be held on that date — the council must notice any hearing 10 days before the date of the hearing.

 Obviously, these protesters would like to be able to keep their ability to quickly and nimbly schedule events — the "No Kings" event was announced roughly a week before the event itself, to stay coordinated with the other groups.